npnl/PALS/README.md

  "Subject": "",                                 # str; ID of the subject to run.
 If blank, runs all subjects.
  "Session": "",                                 # str; ID of the session to run.
 If blank, runs all sessions.
  "LesionRoot": "/data1/",                       # str; Path to the BIDS root directory for the lesion masks.
+ "WhiteMatterSegmentationFile": "",             # str; Path to the white matter segmentation file; subject + session should be specified
+ "ROIDir": "ROIs",                              # str; Path to the directory containing ROI image files.
+ "ROIList": [],                                 # list; List of ROI files to use.
+ "Multiprocessing": 4,                          # int; Number of threads to use for multiprocessing.
+Has no effect unless more than 1 subject is being processed.
  "LesionEntities": {                            # BIDS entity:value pairs for identifying the lesion files.
   "suffix": "mask",
   "space": "MNI152NLin2009aSym",